-These outsized windows draw the outdoors in, allowing the surrounding natural features to transform into living decor throughout your home.
+These oversized windows draw the outdoors in, allowing the surrounding natural features to transform into living decor throughout your home.
 They also offer a chance to give a modern makeover to outdated interiors.
 However, as a luxury feature, they will cost you more than your standard window replacement.
 Check out some of the best layouts we’ve seen—and what you can expect to spend to get the look.

 This technique works particularly well to open up smaller areas, like a kitchen nook with vaulted ceilings, or a pressed-for-space living room.
-It also makes a great choice if budgeting is a concern, since you can pair multiple rows of factory-made windows to achieve this effect, rather than buying something special order.
-Again, the type of windows you choose will affect the cost, but to give you an idea, you can expect to spend around $450 dollars for a mid-grade picture window.
+It also makes a great choice if budgeting is a concern since you can pair multiple rows of factory-made windows to achieve this effect, rather than buying something special order.
+Again, the type of windows you choose will affect the cost, but to give you an idea, you can expect to spend around $450 for a mid-grade picture window.
 Additionally, the installer will likely charge more to cut into the wall, so be prepared to spend more there as well.

 Big and square isn’t the only way to redesign your windows.
 If you crave a more stately design piece, gothic is the way to go.
-A cathedral window feels right at home in a living room with high vaulted ceilings, or a minimalist breakfast nook that needs a little extra oomph.
+A cathedral window feels right at home in a living room with high vaulted ceilings or in a minimalist breakfast nook that needs a little extra oomph.
 To get the look without sacrificing your home’s modern aesthetic, go for less ornamental pieces with angular lines.
 These windows also make a great spot to feature a custom stained glass work, a trend that’s reportedly making a comeback in upscale homes.

 For stained glass inserts, plan on factoring in even more money into your replacement project.
 The price of stained glass varies wildly, although you’ll generally get a better price if you go with a pre-made panel, rather than a custom artisan piece.
-Even still, factory-produced inserts can cost between $150 to $5,000, so it’s best to shop around a bit first.
+Even still, factory-produced inserts can cost between $150 to $5,000 so it’s best to shop around a bit first.

-Still, with benefits you’ll gain—like increased productivity, a more positive outlook, and more exposure to natural sunlight—floor to ceiling windows may be well worth the price.
+Still, with benefits, you’ll gain—like increased productivity, a more positive outlook, and more exposure to natural sunlight—floor to ceiling windows may be well worth the price.